Hradkafeira/straycat/README.rst

 Installation
 ============

-Stable release
+Testing release
 --------------

-To install straycat, run this command in your terminal:
+To install straycat (, run this command in your terminal:

 .. code-block:: console

-    $ pip install straycat
+    $ pip install -i https://test.pypi.org/simple/ straycat

-This is the preferred method to install straycat, as it will always install the most recent stable release.
+This is the preferred method to install straycat in developer mode.

 Usage
 *****